CliffsDover/m_http_server/README.md

 # ./http_serv.out ~/Desktop
 ```

-then open your browser and address 'http://127.0.0.1:1234' to visit your Desktop normal files (files was filtered in plat_dir.c).
+then open your browser and address 'http://127.0.0.1:1234' to visit your Desktop normal files.

+# Windows demo

+Windows demo is under win directory, open the .sln solution, set your argv input parameter,
+run the example, then open your browser and address 'http://127.0.0.1:1234' to visit.

+# Note

-internal UTF-8 charset.
+Files was filtered in plat_dir.c, internal UTF-8 charset.